xhqing/Informer/README.md

 If you familiar with Pipenv usage, you can choose Pipenv to install virtual environment and dependencies according to Pipfile and Pipfile.lock.

 Note: In this project Pipenv version used is 2023.4.29.
-You may need pipx version >= 1.1.0 to install latest or spesific version of pipenv in Mac/Ubuntu.
+You may need pipx version >= 1.1.0 to install latest or spesific version of pipenv in Ubuntu.
 Using pipx install pipenv simple as follows:

 ```sh
 pipx install pipenv